parhansson/KMotionX/README.md

 ```
 sudo port install libftdi1
 ```
-Jump to section Install KMotionX
+Jump to section "Install KMotionX" or "Install Java" if you will use the Java binding.

 ###Ubuntu